bluefireteam/flutter_gapless_audio_loop/README.md

 # Gapless Audio Loop

-Flutter plugin to enable gapless loops
+A flutter plugin to enable gapless loops on Android and iOs.

+Android may stills see some gaps on older versions like Android 6, newer versions of the SO seems to work fine.

-Android solution heavily inspired by this article: https://medium.com/@viksaaskool/gappless-sound-loop-on-android-1ddeccc563de
+The Android solution is heavily inspired by this [article](https://medium.com/@viksaaskool/gappless-sound-loop-on-android-1ddeccc563de).

+At the moment this package is very simple and does not feature many media player functions, the focus on this package is to have a gapless loop, if you suggestions to improve this package, please file an issue or send a PR.

+If you need a more full-feature audio player, I suggest you to take a look on the [audioplayers package](https://github.com/luanpotter/audioplayers).

 # Usage